How to cut the perfect lawn

 • Empty the collection box regularly otherwise it may drop clumps of clippings on the lawn.

-• Finally, cut the edges with lawn shears or a strimmer for a neat result.
+• Finally, cut the edges with lawn shears or a Best Buy strimmer for a neat result.

 What height should the lawn mower blades be?

 The height of the blades on most mowers can be easily adjusted using a lever, although on some hover mowers you'll need to add or remove spacers, which is a bit more fiddly.

 At the start of the mowing season in spring, set the blades high then gradually lower them over the weeks, until you reach the main cutting height of 25mm.
 Cutting lower than this can result in a lawn that is weakened and more susceptible to drought and other problems.

-However, for luxury lawns that don't have much usage, you can cut as low as 12mm in summer.
+For luxury lawns that don't get used much, you can cut as low as 12mm in summer.

 How do you mow stripes in a lawn?

 To get stripes when you mow, you'll need a lawn mower with a roller as this will squash the grass flat after the mower cuts it.
 Hover mowers never have rollers, but most other types of mowers can have rollers, although it depends on the individual model.
-When cutting stripes, it's important to mow up and down the lawn to get the neat effect you want.

-Longer grass creates the best effect as the blades bend further than shorter grass.
-A well-fed lawn also looks more lush and striped.
+Longer grass creates the best effect as the grass blades bend further than shorter grass.

+A well-fed lawn also looks more lush and striped, so why not use one of our Best Buy lawn feeds.

 Can you cut the grass if it's wet?

 It's best to cut the grass when it's dry as wet grass clippings are harder for the mower to pick up and you're likely to get lumps of clippings left on the lawn.
 When Which?
 Gardening tests lawn mowers we give them a mark for how well they cut wet grass.
-Read our lawn mower reviews.
+You can find out which ones do well in our lawn mower reviews.

 You should never cut frosty grass as you'll damage the grass and can leave marks wear you've been.